 Cast a wide net and see what offers you receive from the various schools.

 It is very likely that you will have to take out a student loan in order to cover the rest of your law school expenses that cannot be covered by all the other efforts to raise money.

 If you have to borrow, research the best options.
 It may not be the obvious federal loans.
 Student loan refinancing companies like Credible and others are jumping into the private lending market and may have offers worth considering.
 Given then you’re a law student, put those research skills to use and explore what is available in the marketplace.

 Whatever you do, try to limit the amount of borrowing as much as you can.
-The easiest way to do this is to plan out for what you’ll need (and to borrow that amount rather than the full cost of attendance).
+Occasionally, law students get into a mindset of “Monopoly Money” when it comes to student loans since it’s hard to wrap your mind around such staggering amounts of debts.
+Make sure you understand that you’ll need to continually bring yourself down to earth.
+Your Biglaw salary isn’t guaranteed and your starting date could be delayed.
+The easiest way to keep yourself on track is to plan out for what you’ll need (and to borrow that amount rather than the full cost of attendance).
 It’s easier said than done.
 Just remember to roll with the punches.

 Joshua Holt A practicing private equity M&A lawyer and the creator of Biglaw Investor, Josh couldn’t find a place where lawyers were talking about money, so he created it himself.
 He is always negotiating better student loan refinancing bonuses for readers of the site or finding honest companies that provide student loan advice for a fair price.